mono-js/mono/docs/routes.md

 # Routes

-In order to define the routes of your REST API application, you just need to create `.routes.js` files.
+In order to define the routes of your API, you simply need to create a `.routes.js` file.

 Mono will load automatically every routes files of your application in `src/**/*.routes.js` to create valid Express routes.

-A route file needs to export an array of objects with specific keys.
-Here is an example of a basic route:
+A route file **needs to export an array of objects** with specific keys.

+Here is an example of a basic route (`src/hello.routes.js`):

 ```js
 module.exports = [